Matthias Meier

 Hsieh and Klenow(2009) shows that misallocation creates large aggregate TFP losses, explains international TFP differences, and can be quantified through factor productivity dispersions.
 Using micro data from Chile, Colombia, Indonesia, and Germany, we show a substantial correlation in factor productivities across factors and therefore propose to decompose dispersion in factor productivities in dispersion in technology and markup instead.
 Relative to Germany, misallocation is larger in the developing economies.
 TFP losses from misallocation are explained to 1/3 by larger technology and to 2/3 by larger markup dispersion.
 Finally, we discuss market outcomes as potential sources of markup and technology dispersion.

-Best Paper Award (runner-up), European Workshop on Efficiency and Productivity Analysis Helsinki
+Best Paper Award (runner-up), European Workshop on Efficiency and Productivity Analysis

-Projection inference for set-identified SVARs [abstract]
+Projection inference for set-identified SVARs

-(with Bulat Gafarov and José Luis Montiel Olea)
+with Bulat Gafarov and José Luis Montiel Olea

 Abstract